 Citizens Access is the online bank venture of Citizens Bank.
-Operating entirely online allows the new bank to offer some of the best CD rates in the industry.
-Each of the bank’s seven CD terms earn at great rates, all over 2%, meaning you’ll get to boost your savings no matter which account you open.
+Each of the bank’s five CD terms earns decent rates, meaning you’ll get a moderate boost to your savings no matter which account you open.

-Plus, the terms range from six months to five years.
+Terms range from twelve months to five years.
 This allows you to save toward both short- and long-term goals.
-So for example, you could open the six-month account to save toward an upcoming vacation and open a five-year account to save toward, say, a mortgage down payment.
+So for example, you could open the twelve-month account to save toward an upcoming vacation and open a five-year account to save toward, say, a mortgage down payment.
 Citizens Access also offers an easy way to create a CD ladder.
 This involves opening multiple CDs at the same time, each with a different maturity date.
 That sets up payouts over the next few years.

 Just be aware of the high minimum deposit of $5,000.
 You’ll need to meet this amount to open a Citizens Access CD.
 If you choose to open more than one account, like when building a CD ladder, you’ll need this amount for each account you want to open.

 |Online CD Account||Minimum Deposit||APY|

 |5 Year||$5,000||2.20%||Compare CD Rates|

 Overview of Citizens Access CDs

 With a solid range of term lengths, Citizens Access CDs offer customers some great savings options.
 Even the shortest term of twelve months earns 1.30%.
 Citizens Access also makes a Rate Pledge to its CD customers.
 This pledges that as long as you fund your account within 10 days after opening your account, the bank will guarantee you the highest rate available between opening and funding.